This new tool helps teenagers think about careers that will actually last - KTVZ

 But it also means learning about opportunities you didn’t even know existed.

-The hope with the CFI, said Gallup economist Jonathan Rockwell, is that “maybe it gives people ideas they might not have considered.”
+The hope with the CFI, said Gallup economist Jonathan Rothwell, is that “maybe it gives people ideas they might not have considered.”

 The-CNN-Wire